How is breast cancer diagnosed?

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons, including to help find out whether a suspicious area might be cancerous, to learn how far cancer may have spread, and to help determine if treatment is working.

 A mammogram is an x-ray of the breast.
-Screening mammograms are used to look for breast disease in women who are asymptomatic; that is, they appear to have no breast problems.
+Screening mammograms are used to look for breast disease in women who have no signs or symptoms of a breast problem.
 Screening mammograms usually take 2 views (x-ray pictures taken from different angles) of each breast.

-- That the lesion is more suspicious, and a biopsy is needed to tell if it is cancer.
+If your diagnostic mammogram shows that the abnormal area is more suspicious for cancer, a biopsy will be is needed to tell if it is cancer.

 Even if the mammograms show no tumor, if you or your doctor can feel a lump, a biopsy is usually needed to make sure it isn't cancer.
 One exception would be if an ultrasound exam finds that the lump is a simple cyst (a fluid-filled sac), which is very unlikely to be cancerous.